SGTMcClain/GITting_Started_with_GIT/README.md

 Once you are ready:

-1. Click the "Use this template" button on this page.
-This will create a new repository in your account
-2. Give This repository a name related to your game
-3. Click "Create repository from template"
 4. Click "Clone or Download"
 5. Click "Open in Desktop".
 This will open the Github Desktop application
 6. Select a folder on your system and Click "Clone"